AlexsLemonade/training-modules/RNA-seq/05-nb_cell_line_tximport.md

 In the gastric cancer example, we imported Salmon-processed data with `tximport` to then use with `DESeq2`.
 We will also use `DESeq2` for these analyses, specifically for differential expression analysis.

-In order to prepare the NB cell line data for differential expression analysis, modify the gastric cancer tximport notebook (`gastric_cancer_tximport.Rmd`) and save this new notebook as `nb_cell_line_tximport`.
+In order to prepare the NB cell line data for differential expression analysis, modify the gastric cancer tximport notebook (`03-gastric_cancer_tximport.Rmd`) and save this new notebook as `nb_cell_line_tximport`.

 Save the `tximport` output as `data/tximport/NB_cell_line/NB_cell_line_tximport.RDS`.
 Note that `data/tximport/NB_cell_line` is a new directory.